 Mohs Surgery Treatment

 We want patients to experience the very best outcome from their Mohs surgery treatment at Central Texas Dermatology.
 To achieve that result, we include our patients as valuable participants in their care.
 We hope that this description of our process helps answer any questions you may have regarding your treatment.
-If you don’t see your question answered here, please see our Mohs surgery FAQ’s section for further information.
+If you don’t see your question answered here, please see our FAQ section for further information.

-• Preparing for Mohs Surgery
+How to Prepare for Mohs Surgery

-• Get a good night’s rest and eat normally before your surgery.
-Take any prescription medication as usual unless otherwise instructed by your surgeon.
-If you normally take prescription medication throughout the day, please bring it with you to your appointment.
 One exception is to avoid aspirin and aspirin substitutes (such as: Advil, Motrin, Nalfon, Naprosyn, etc.) for 72 hours before surgery.
 You may take Tylenol any time prior to surgery.

-• The day of your surgery, dress in comfortable, casual layers of clothing.
+The day of your surgery, dress in comfortable, casual layers of clothing.
 If you tend to get cold, you may want to bring a blanket or light jacket.
+If you normally take prescription medication throughout the day, please bring it with you to your appointment.
 When you come to our office, bring snacks and entertainment to occupy your time, such as reading material, music and headphones.
 Be prepared for lulls in treatment while our clinical team is testing your tissue in the lab.

-• You should be able to drive yourself to and from the surgical appointment.
+You should be able to drive yourself to and from the surgical appointment.
 However, it can be helpful to have someone accompany you to also hear about wound care and someone who can also help you get settled and comfortable at your home following your surgery.
 Due to the potential length of the surgery, we suggest that you make childcare arrangements for this day.

-• What to Expect During Your Mohs Surgery
+What to Expect During Mohs Surgery

 • For your comfort, schedule and peace-of-mind Dr. Prosise and Dr. Chen perform outpatient Mohs surgery in our surgical suites here at Central Texas Dermatology, using in-house lab and staff.
 You will need only a local anesthetic during the procedure, and you will remain awake the entire time.